-Elyse holds a J.D. from the University of Texas School of Law and completed her undergraduate degree at Williams College.
+Elyse holds a J.D., Order of the Coif, from the University of Texas School of Law and is a graduate of Williams College.

 Insights from Elyse

 - The Shift Toward a Skills-First Mindset: A Thought-Leader Roundtable

 - Grads of Life Reveals How Leading Employers Are Going Beyond Degree Removal

 - ‘There’s Not a Standard’: Grads of Life Tells Quartz What the Skills-First Movement Needs Next

 - Will Skills-First Employers Fare Better During A Recession?

 - Employer Pulse Check: 10 Proven DEI Strategies

 - What Rethinking Degree Requirements Means for Corporate America and DEI